starboy520/starboy520.github.com/_posts/2014-02-18-rvalue-reference.md

 So the above code actually calls `X(X const& rhs);`

-Here it's a example that declared rvalue reference and does not have a name,
+Here it's an example that declared rvalue reference and does not have a name,
 <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
 X&& goo();
 X x = goo(); // Calls X(X&& rhs); because right side does not have a name.